-Minneapolis and St. Paul are the Twin Cities in Minnesota.
-Minneapolis is the most populous city in Minnesota, and situated on the west bank of the Mississippi River.
-On the east bank is St. Paul, the capital of Minnesota and the second-most populous city in the state.
-Minneapolis is the county seat of Hennepin County; St. Paul is the county seat of Ramsey County.
+Minneapolis and Saint Paul are the Twin Cities of Minnesota.
+Minneapolis is the most populous city in the state and situated on the west bank of the Mississippi River, while state capital St. Paul sits right across the river on the east bank and is the second-largest city.
+Minneapolis is the county seat of Hennepin County while St. Paul is the seat of Ramsey County.
 This is mildly important for people who live there.

 Many musicians are from or got their start there, including Prince and his associates, Bob Dylan, The Replacements, Soul Asylum, and Hüsker Dü.
 A number of Speculative Fiction authors also live in or near the Twin Cities, including Neil Gaiman, Lois McMaster Bujold, and Patricia C. Wrede.

 Much of Fargo actually takes place in the Twin Cities.
 Very little actually happens in Fargo, and although the murders that set the main action off occur in Brainerd, most of the interesting stuff happens in Minneapolis.